sergstetsuk/CosyDVR/README.md

 Features todo:
 Add to favorites previous file if it is finished less than minute ago.
-Add auto call answer ability (maybe not needed any more)
+Add auto call answer ability (maybe not needed any more) Add auto night mode on option
+Add "not charging" indicator

 Operation manual:
 Buttons: